ldaume/play-js-active.g8/README.md

+# Abstract
+A java [Play](https://www.playframework.com/) 2.4.2 template with JsFrameworks.

+## Usage
+`activator new PROJECTNAME play-js-active`

 ## Introduction
-A starting template if you want to develop a micro service with hibernate/jpa.
+A starting template if you want to develop a micro service with javascript frameworks.

 Then, we have the following objectives: